I have directly started my previous business without any business plan.

 A lean plan is a collection of bullet points, lists, tables.
 It’s not an elaborative business plan or document.

-Simple 1-2 page business plan can fulfil your requirement.
+A simple 1-2 page business plan can fulfill your requirements.

 Here is , a well know for business planning expert and Founder of Palo Alto Software, bplans.com saying about lean planning –

 A lean business plan includes no wasted resources writing summaries or describing the business for outsiders.
 It doesn’t have to prove a market.
 It includes four things: